-This course provides a calculus-based study in classical physics.
-Topics included are: simple harmonic motion, waves, sound, light, optics, electricity, and magnetism.
+This course is the second course in a two-part sequence of the calculus-based study of classical physics.
+Topics include electromagnetism, light, and optics.
 Laboratory is required.
 Core Area III.
 ASCI.
 Code A. (Sp, Su)

 PHY 299 Directed Studies in Physics.
 1 hr.